dkanghan/Tower_Defense/Assignment3GDD.md

 Defenders of the Forest V2.0 is an upgraded version of the original game.
 The new version features additional levels, boss fights, an upgrade system as well as ability to remove defenders from the map.
 With new mechanics and features, Defenders of the Forest V2.0 aims to provide a more engaging and challenging gameplay experience for players.

-The new version also includes player login and registration system to save the progress of the player.
-Player won't be able to begin a new level without completing the previous level.
+The new version also includes player login and registration system.

 ## Main Objectives